satyam19arya/K8s_installation_setup/kubeadm_installation_containerd.md

 kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.27.0/manifests/tigera-operator.yaml kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.27.0/manifests/custom-resources.yaml
 ```
+> [!NOTE]
-Note : Before creating this manifest, read its contents and make sure its settings are correct for your environment.
+> Before creating this manifest, read its contents and make sure its settings are correct for your environment.
 For example, you may need to change the default IP pool CIDR to match your pod network CIDR.

 Verify Calico installation in your cluster
 ```